-Click on Shading tab and choose gray color from Fill box.
-Click Borders tab and choose double line from Style box, blue from Color box and 1 1/2 pt from Width box.
+Click on Shading tab and choose a gray color from Fill box.
+Click Borders tab and choose the double line from Style box, blue from the Color box and 1 1/2 pt from Width box.

 Make sure ‘Paragraph’ is selected on Apply to box.

 Place the insertion line inside the third paragraph and open Paragraph dialog box (Format >> Paragraph in Office 2003 or Home ribbon >> Paragraph dialog launcher in Office 2007 or 2010)

 Choose Justified in Alignment box.
 Type 2 in Left and Right boxes under Indentation group.

 Click OK to apply and close Paragraph dialog box.